Replace BUCKET_NAME

 Add the Plex repository:

-Add Plex’s GPG key to the apt sources keychain and create a new file containing an entry to the Plex repository by running the following commands:
+Add Plex’s GPG key and create a new repository file:

 Install Plex and s3fs:

-Now, as the Plex repository is enabled, update the APT package list and install the latest version of Plex and s3fs, which is needed to mount the Object Storage bucket.
+Update the APT package list and install the latest version of Plex and s3fs:

 apt updateapt install -y plexmediaserver s3fs